Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - Or who want to improve their      kayaking skills
  - Who want short outdoor breaks in a beautiful setting

-.Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.
+Users are deciding  ( quickly ) whether they are sufficiently interested to seek more information from the company

 **Users  want 2 types of information**
   General  information on holidays from the website itself  Eg

- 2. A summary of  main features of the holidays
+ 1. A summary of  main features of the holidays
- 3. Visual examples of holiday types
+ 2. Visual examples of holiday types
- 4. The qualifications of the kayak instructors
+ 3. The qualifications of the kayak instructors
- 5. Social proof of the credibility of the company from 3rd party organisations
+ 4. Social proof of the credibility of the company from 3rd party organisations
- 6. Strong social proof that other people  were happy with their
+ 5. Strong social proof that other people  were happy with their
    experience

 .